-Similarly to the famous board game, when you hire front end developers without clearly knowing what you’re doing, you lose not just time.
-You risk :
+Like the famous board game, you lose time hiring front-end developers without clearly knowing what you’re doing.
+You risk:

 Losing money or greatly exceeding the initial budget, which can cause other expenses to pile up

 Receiving a half-baked, raw, rare, slack-baked, underdone product that will require more resources to fix and polish that its actual development

-- Hire an incompetent but “top-rated” freelancer on one of the widely promoted online marketplaces such as Freelancer or Fiverr.
+Hire an incompetent but «top-rated» freelancer on a widely promoted online marketplace such as Freelancer or Fiverr.

 This list could go on and on, but why scare yourself by reading about the horrors of poor recruiting decisions if you can skip all this mess and hire front-end programmers easily?

 Fast.
 Safe.
 No sweat.

-Just read on, we’ll get to it.
-But first, let’s make sure you really do need a front end developer.
+Just read on.
+We’ll get to it.
+But first, let’s make sure you do need a front-end developer.
 Lemon would not want you to make the wrong decisions.

-So, you think you need a front end developer.
+So, you think you need a front-end developer.
 Legendary.
-But do you really have this need?
+But do you have this need?

-To answer this question, let us first clarify what is front end development.
-Simply put, front end devs make site layouts created by a web designer interactive.
-Often referred to as client-side programming (don’t worry, it doesn’t mean you will have to code), the front end is often focused around UI/UX and users’ interaction with the website.
+To answer this question, let us first clarify what front-end development is.
+Front-end devs make site layouts created by a web designer interactive.
+Often referred to as client-side programming (don’t worry, it doesn’t mean you will have to code), the front end is often focused on UI/UX and users’ interaction with the website.

-Based on this, we’ll now list some of the typical tasks front-end programmers work on.
+Based on this, we’ll list some typical tasks front-end programmers work on.

 - Reanimating website layouts and wireframes created by web designers

-- Cooperating with web designers on UI/UX, fixing user interface bugs, enhancing interaction between the user and the platform
+- Cooperating with web designers on UI/UX, fixing user interface bugs, and enhancing interaction between the user and the platform

 - Optimizing websites and applications for mobile platforms